BianQt/AboutMe/README.md

 * [Style HR (Horizontal Ruler/Line)](https://www.w3schools.com/howto/howto_css_style_hr.asp)

 ## Reflections and Comments
  * How did this go, overall?
-"It was great, every things went good and there were some obstacles but thank god for google."
+"It was great, there were some obstacles but thanks to TAs & Google every things went good."
 * What observations or questions do you have about what you’ve learned so far?
 "When we will use JS inside the html not just alert and consoleLog?!"
 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
-"The actual lab took around (30-45)min, but the stretch goals took 3 hours."
+"The actual lab took around (30-45)min, but the stretch goals took 3 hours.
+I gave the JS the same amount of time but the CSS took a lot of time I thought it would take 1 hour !!!!!!!!!!!!!!!"